 Sharon Mills is a beautiful historic site.
 The original garden plantings were simple, the major flowers were Daisy, Black-eyed Susan, and Purple and White Coneflower.
 The court-yard garden has four Amelanchier on either side of the two paths leading onto the brick patio, and plantings of old-fashion Hydrangea, Creeping Phlox, Lavender, and Mums give color there.
 The Mill Race has plantings of Viburnum, Fothergilla, Aromatic Sumac, and Penstemmon, with Red-Twig Dogwood and Daylillies standing as sentinels at each end of the bridges, dam, and canoe launch sites.

 Master Gardener volunteers have endorsed the theme of Old Fashion plantings.
-In the summer of 2004 many more beautiful flowering plants and 250 Daffodil bulbs were added to the original landscaping.
+Many beautiful flowering plants and 250 Daffodil bulbs were added to the original landscaping.

 Look for a spring sweep of Daffodils along the parking lot wall and in front of the mill building!